Approach Words: Integrated City, Sustainability, Urban Livability

 The “Bethlehem Mobility 2030” Transport and Mobility Strategy is a comprehensive mobility plan designed to guide the region’s transportation development over the next decade.
-As the first initiative of its kind in the area, it spans the cities of Bethlehem, Beit Jala and Beit Sahour, along with the villages of Al Doha, Artas and Al Khader, and the three refugee camps.
+As the first initiative of its kind in the area,1 it spans the cities of Bethlehem, Beit Jala and Beit Sahour, along with the villages of Al Doha, Artas and Al Khader, and the three refugee camps.2

-The strategy aims to adopt a holistic approach to addressing traffic challenges in the Bethlehem Conurbation, while fulfilling the transportation needs of people and goods.
-It focuses on providing affordable, efficient, inclusive, and equitable access to transportation for all, while prioritizing pedestrian-friendly spaces.
-Additionally, the strategy seeks to reduce air pollution, minimize waste and noise, and limit the land-use impact.
+The strategy aims to adopt a holistic approach to address traffic challenges in the Bethlehem Conurbation, while fulfilling the transportation needs of both people and goods.
+It focuses on providing affordable, efficient, inclusive, and equitable access to transportation for all, while prioritizing pedestrian-friendly spaces.3 4 Additionally, the strategy seeks to reduce air pollution and minimize waste and noise.5

-By outlining the essential changes and interventions, the strategy envisions “transforming the Bethlehem Conurbation into an accessible, livable, and attractive destination for residents, commuters, and visitors alike”.
+By outlining the essential changes and interventions, the strategy envisions “transforming the Bethlehem Conurbation into an accessible, livable, and attractive destination for residents, commuters, and visitors alike”.6

 Title: Bethlehem Conurbation Transportation and Mobility Map.